Healthy Whole Food Gingerbread Cookies

 - 2 teaspoons vanilla extract

-- Blend oats in a dry, high speed blender until fine like flour.
-Set aside ¼ cup of the oat flour for rolling out the cookies.
+- Blend the oats in a dry, high speed blender until fine like flour.
+Set aside 1/4 cup of the oat flour for rolling out the cookies.

 - In a food processor, blend the almonds until fine like flour.
-Add the oat flour, cinnamon, ginger, and cloves.
-Blend until well incorporated.
+Add the pitted dates, cinnamon, ginger, and clove, pulse the dough a bit.
+Then add in the molasses, vanilla, and the oat flour.
+Blend the ingredients until the mixture rolls into a ball.
+The texture should be smooth and sticky.